 We hope this article has helped you understand these server responses better.
 If you have any questions or suggestions, please leave them in the comments section below.

 HTTP Status Codes FAQ

 In this section, we will answer some of the most frequently asked questions about HTTP status codes.

 Will I See an HTTP Status Code Every Time a Website Error Occurs?

-An HTTP status code will appear when a website encounters an error.
-The only exception would be if there’s an interceptor placed between the server and the browser or the console.clear() method is used and triggered in the right environment to clear the console output.
+Yes, an HTTP status code will appear whenever your website encounters an error.
+The only exception would be if there’s an interceptor placed between the server and the browser or if the client uses the console.clear() method.